dfelinto/blender-manual/manual/grease_pencil/modes/edit/grease_pencil_menu.rst

 This operator update all internal geometry data.
-It is not intended that you will need to use this operator but could help in cases where strokes are behaving is a strange way.
+It is not intended that you will need to use this operator but could help in cases where strokes are behaving in a strange way or when you opened old files.

 .. _bpy.ops.gpencil.delete: